My NA6 Miata!

 Then bought some seats I never used

-DO NOT sell any Rev seat that falls into your hands.
+DO NOT sell any Sparco Rev seat that falls into your hands.

 Keep it, its great seat!